09.12.2024

 • Early Afternoon (1-3 PM): Post-lunch period where recipients are back to their desks and checking emails.

 As for frequency, there’s a balance to strike to ensure that your emails are neither spammy nor buried in the prospect’s inbox.
-You want to stay top of mind for your audience — but without overwhelming them or getting them annoyed.
+You want to stay top of mind for your audience — but without overwhelming or annoying them.
 A good rule of thumb is to start with a weekly email and adjust based on the responses and engagement you receive.

 3. Follow-Up Consistently

-Following up is an essential aspect of cold emailing, often making the difference between a successful campaign and a missed opportunity.
+Following up is essential to cold emailing, often distinguishing between a successful campaign and a missed opportunity.
 The reason is straightforward: your first email might not always elicit a response, possibly because the prospect is too busy or simply uninterested at the moment.

 Sending a well-timed follow-up can dramatically improve your chances of getting noticed.
 Ideally, you should send a follow-up email within 3-5 days after your initial outreach.